-- I. Individual announcements selling, renting, or leasing any service or product - 2.
+- 1. Individual announcements selling, renting, or leasing any service or product - 2.
 Soliciting information from students via the email system - 3.
 Selling or promoting any product or service including, but not limited to, the rent or sale of property, apartments or homes; and the selling of cars, textbooks, or other personal belongings - 4.
 Advertising of alcohol, tobacco, or related items or events - 5.
 Any email deemed racist, sexist, in poor taste, or otherwise offensive - 6.
 Political announcements that are adversarial, or that attack an opposing candidate or issue - 7.
-Messages that are inconsistent with the College's antidiscrimination statement or College mission
+Messages that are inconsistent with the College's antidiscrimination statement or College mission delay between the times of submission and posting on "student all".

 Messages will be reviewed by a College staff member and, if approved, forwarded to "student all".
 Messages will be reviewed during College business hours, Monday through Friday, 8:30 a.m. to 4:30 p.m.
-There will be a delay between the times of submission and posting on "student all".
+There will be a